 G. Symptoms Developed after Consuming Unsafe Crawfish

 Food Safety discussions often cover harmful effects observed by eating unsafe or contaminated food.
-However, some people might not know what the warning signs of eating contaminated crawfish are.
+However, some people might not know the warning signs of eating contaminated crawfish.
 The main risk is food poisoning, leading to diverse symptoms that can develop anywhere from 1 hour to as high as 28 days after eating contaminated food.

 There are a handful of symptoms that can be indicative of eating undercooked or contaminated crawfish.
 One of these is diarrhea, often accompanied by nausea and stomach ache.
 Other symptoms include dehydration, headaches, fever, loss of appetite, and vomiting.

 H. Pregnancy Safe Crawfish Dishes